dustinfast/PTC-Sim/README.md

 For a demonstration of all packages, enter `./demo.py` at the terminal, then navigate to http://localhost/loco_sim

 **Command Line**
-The loco sim, message broker, and BOS each contain a command line interface and may run from the command line.
-Start each with `loco.py`, `/broker.py` and `bos.py`, respectively.
+The loco sim, message broker, and BOS each provide a command line interface when run independently from the terminal.
+Start each with `./sim_loco.py`, `/sim_broker.py` and `./sim_bos.py`, respectively.

 **Dev**
-The application as a whole has little practical purpose beyond demonstration.
-However, each module is well documented and was developed with re-usability and educational value in mind.
+Each module is well documented and was developed with re-usability and educational value in mind.
 It is free for use under the MIT Software License.

 ## Caveats

 Although typically implemented, this application makes the following concessions for simplicity and demonstrations purposes:

 **High Availability**
+Queues, threads, etc., are not redundant or highly available in any way.

 **TCP.IP Session mgmt**
-**Cmd msgs**
+No TCP/IP session management is performed - TCP/IP connections are created and torn down each time a msg is sent or fetched.

+**Locomotive Command Messages**
+**Persistent Message Queues**
+Messages are not persistent - when the message broker is terminated, all unfetched msgs are lost.

 ## # TODO

+Class D
+Shebang
 Contextual repl (for demo)
 Move prompt below console output
 Consolidate lib sections under one class each?